WebAssembly/component-model/design/mvp/Async.md

 component wants to non-cooperatively bound the execution of another component, a separate "[blast zone]" feature is necessary in any case.)

+This async call tree provided by Structured Concurrency interacts naturally with the `borrow` handle type and its associated dynamic rules for preventing use-after-free.
+When a caller initially lends an `own`ed or `borrow`ed handle to a callee, a "`num_lends`" counter on the lent handle is incremented when the subtask starts and decremented when the caller is notified that the subtask has [returned](#returning).
+If the caller tries to drop a handle while the handle's `num_lends` is greater than zero, it traps.
+Symmetrically, each `borrow` handle passed to a callee task increments a "`num_borrows`" counter on the task that is decremented when the `borrow` handle is dropped.
+With async calls, there can of course be multiple overlapping async tasks and thus `borrow` handles must remember which particular task's `num_borrows` counter to drop.
+If a task attempts to return (which, for `async` tasks, means calling `task.return`) when its `num_borrows` is greater than zero, it traps.
+These interlocking rules for the `num_lends` and `num_borrows` fields inductively ensure that nested async call trees that transitively propagate `borrow`ed handles maintain the essential invariant that dropping an `own`ed handle never destroys a resource while there is any `borrow` handle anywhere pointing to that resource.

 ### Streams and Futures